 While the LOI is an administrative requirement, it is for informational purposes only.
 Approval from CARRA is not needed to proceed with the full application.
 Investigators will receive confirmation that their LOI has been received by the CARRA grants office.

-- The project PI must be a current CARRA member who is up to date on both membership dues and membership information (location, contact information, and membership status).
+- The project PI for all grants must be a current CARRA member who is up to date on membership dues and membership information (location, contact information, and membership status) is up-to-date.

-- An investigator may only receive one CARRA grant (large or small) per year (365 day period).
+- An investigator may only receive one CARRA-Arthritis Foundation grant (transdisciplinary, large, or small) per year (365 day period).

 - Priority will be given to new and/or early investigators.

-- All grants must be submitted by or have a pediatric rheumatologist named as a Co-I.
+- All grants must be submitted by or have a pediatric rheumatologist named as a Co-Investigator.

 Funding and Funding Period